 Education in Human Values Training

 The Institute of Sathya Sai Education Nepal continued conducting Two Days Introductory Training on EHV.
-One such program was organized in the eastern part of Nepal on 5-6 September, 2014 where 300 teachers of private schools received this training.
+One such program was organised in the eastern part of Nepal on 5-6 September, 2014 where 300 teachers of private schools received this training.
 The program inaugurated by the District Education Officer of Government of Nepal spoke very high about the relevancy of the program in the present educational milieu.
 The program came to an end on the second day with very positive comments by the participants as well.
 The participants resolved to implement the teachings of Bhagavan Baba in their respective schools .

 The ISSE Nepal has so far trained 10,690 teachers of private schools and 3,848 master trainers of Department of Education, Government of Nepal besides providing Parenting Talks to 2,238 parents. . (pic.3b)